Can Robot Mowers Actually Handle Stone Pathways Without Damage?

 4) Use the thumb sliders again and steer the mower to create a boundary of the 'To-Go Zone' on the map.
 After that, tap [Complete] to save the 'To-Go Zone'.

-For comprehensive guidelines of RoboUP® App, you could check RoboUP APP Guide in RoboUP's download center.
-For video guidelines, please check out Tutorial Videos Center and search the keyword 'how to'.
+For comprehensive guidelines of the RoboUP® App, you could check the RoboUP APP Guide in RoboUP's download center.
+For video guidelines, please check out the Tutorial Videos Center and search for the keyword 'how to'.

-So do you have much gravel or pathways in your garden?
+So, do you have much gravel or pathways in your garden?
 Yes?
 Go create some To-Go Zones!
-It's a RoboUP thing, let it walk through your garden's stone path and cut the grass growing in-between the stones ever so smooth.
+It's a RoboUP thing, let it walk through your garden's stone path and cut the grass growing in between the stones ever so smoothly.

-Stop Planting the Wrong Plants: Top 3 Summer Plants for a Vibrant Garden RoboUP T1200 Pro Declassification: From Unboxing to Setup
+Top 7 Lawn Mowers Perfect for Large Lawns in 2024 RoboUP T1200 Pro Declassification: From Unboxing to Setup